saadkhan29/lesson-w04d01-ruby/README.md

 #### When/why would you use symbols?

-* Most common use is as keys in hashes, the Ruby equivalent of objects (more on that later)
 * Make sure values that need to be constant stay constant
 * Enhance performance, use less memory